-As this year wraps up, I’m excited to celebrate my first holiday of quitting my day job and being my own boss!
-Since I started, I’ve worked with some fantastic entrepreneurs, and signed some awesome (and not so awesome) contracts.
+As this year wraps up, I’m excited to celebrate my second holiday of quitting my day job to become my own boss!
+Since I walked out of my office on May 1st, 2013, I’ve worked with some fantastic entrepreneurs, and signed some awesome (and not so awesome) contracts.

 Both my clients and colleagues are inspiring and enjoyable to work with.
-I’ve learned a lot of personal lessons, as well as business lessons throughout the year (more of which I’ll share in an upcoming blog post).
+I’ve learned a lot of personal lessons, as well as business lessons throughout the past two years, and overcame some pretty tough challenges.

 But the question I’m facing now is, what should I give my clients for the holidays, and how much should I spend?

-Is a Christmas card or a basket of fruit appropriate, or should it be something more expensive or personal?
+Is a Christmas card or a basket of fruit appropriate, or should it be something more expensive, or maybe even a bit more personal?

 Linsey Knerl from 1099Mom suggests to base your gift on the amount of revenue or length of relationship.
 Clients with revenue over $5K, for example, will get a better gift than a client that only worked on one or two projects.